FudaWiki/fudawiki-files/hanafuda/games/oto-roku.md

 A standard **40-card Kabufuda deck** may also be used.

 If western playing cards are used, remove all Jacks, Queens, Kings, and Jokers.

-In addition to the cards, **Go Stones** are used to keep track of the players' scores.

 # Hanafuda Months Table
 >If playing with Hanafuda, familiarity with which month corresponds to which value is required.